Skip to main content

 Step 5: Set Simulation Duration

-Step 6: Run the Simulation
+Step 7: Run the Simulation

-Step 7: View Results
+Step 8: Review Results

-Navigate to Results to see your run’s output:
+Open Results to see your run’s output:

 What’s Next

-• Add more components to model a more realistic facility
+• Add more components to model a more realistic facility — see Modeler for the full component reference

 • Define Constants and Lookup Tables to parameterize your model